 I picked up a very inexpensive tie-dye zodiac wall hanging at Camden Market and used it to cover most of a bright red wall.

 In my current bedroom, the wall hanging is attached to the back of my bed-frame!

-In my first-year student halls, we had hideous carpet in the bedrooms.
+In my first-year student halls, we had hideous carpets in the bedrooms.
 I immediately covered it up with a huge fluffy rug, and it helped me feel cosier.